SSH login approvals using Jira Server

 You must provide an address the server should listen on, and a certificate to use, unless you plan on running with

 You should be able to run the Teleport plugin now!

 The log output should look familiar to what Teleport service logs.
-You should see that it is connected to Teleport, and is listening for new Teleport requests and Jira webhooks.
+You should see that it connected to Teleport, and is listening for new Teleport requests and Jira webhooks.

 Go ahead and test it:

 That should create a new permission request on Teleport (you can test if it did with

 tctl request ls ), and you should see a new task on your Jira project board.

 In production, we recommend starting teleport plugin daemon via an init system like systemd .
 Here's the recommended Teleport Plugin service unit file for systemd:

 [Unit] Description=Teleport Jira Plugin After=network.target [Service] Type=simple Restart=on-failure ExecStart=/usr/local/bin/teleport-jira start --config=/etc/teleport-jira.toml ExecReload=/bin/kill -HUP $MAINPID PIDFile=/run/teleport-jira.pid [Install] WantedBy=multi-user.target

 Save this as